ZeDespo/Ultimate-Ganondorf/README.md

 ### Neutral Special (Ground)

-Ganondorf is granted an omni-directional teleport, whose distance / position is based on the direction of the left analog stick.
+Ganondorf is granted an omni-directional teleport, whose distance / position is based on the direction / axis of the left analog stick.
 If Ganondorf teleports into an opponent, the portal acts as a multi-hit that launches the opponent upwards.
 If the portal does not hit an opponent, Ganondorf will leave the portal after 40 frames.
 Despite his invisibility, Ganondorf can be punished for missing a telport hitbox.
 Opponents beware, as soon as Ganondorf appears from the portal, he can act immediately with a punish of his own.

+Range for the teleport can be anywhere between 5 and 60 units in direction.
+If you slam the left analog stick you'll go farther.
+Barely move the analog stick in a direction to teleport shorter distances.

 - Startup: 16 frames
 - Multihit damage: 1.1 units